tdstein/personal-blog/_posts/2019-07-02-how-to-build-a-simple-personal-website.md

 1. Choose a free plan.
 1. Follow the instructions to change your nameserver on Gandi.net to Cloudflare: Domain > Nameserver

-At this point your DNS will transfer to Cloudflare.
+At this point, your DNS will transfer to Cloudflare.

 ### Configure SSL for GitHub Pages